MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 > [!Note]
 > The association is valid for up to 90 days.

 When the device is unboxed, during the Out-of-Box-experience (OOBE), after Windows has completed provisioning and enrollment of the device, the Teams app will automatically login to the associated account.
-When the device successfully completes Auto-login, the **Provisioning status** will change to **Consumed.**
+When the device successfully completes Auto-login, the **Provisioning status** changes to **Consumed**.

 **Auto-login if you are resetting a Teams Room**

-When resetting a Teams Room for Autopilot and Autologin, ensure that there is a resource account assigned to the Autopilot device with the **Provisioning status** showing as **Ready**.
-If the status is **Consumed,** you must re-assign an account to the Autopilot device being reset.
+When resetting a Teams Room for Autopilot and Auto-login, ensure that there is a resource account assigned to the Autopilot device with the **Provisioning status** showing as **Ready**.
+If the status is **Consumed**, you must re-assign the resource account to the Autopilot device that you are resetting.

 ## Step 9: Deploy the device